 Under Choose how you want to profile it, specify profiling options:

-Profiling Type: typically, you should choose between Sampling (evaluate performance and determine slowest methods in your app) and Timeline (same as Sampling but with additional timeline data).
+Profiling Type: typically, you should choose between Sampling (evaluate performance and determine the slowest methods in your app) and Timeline (same as Sampling but with additional timeline data).
 Learn more about profiling types

-Optionally, if your application creates a number of processes and you want to profile only specific ones, configure process filters.
+Optionally, if your application creates a number of processes, and you want to profile only specific ones, configure process filters.

 If required, specify other profiling options.